Securing Competitiveness in Glass Substrate Materials

 Establishing a Stable Supply Base for Glass Core

-On July 2, Samsung Electro-Mechanics announced that it had signed a definitive agreement with Dongwoo Fine-Chem, a subsidiary of Japan's Sumitomo Chemical Group, to establish a joint venture (JV) for the production of 'Glass Core,' a key material for glass substrates.
+On July 2, Samsung Electro-Mechanics announced that it has signed a definitive agreement to establish a joint venture (JV) with Dongwoo Fine-Chem, a subsidiary of Japan’s Sumitomo Chemical Group, for the production of “Glass Core,” the key material for glass substrates.

-Through this agreement, the two companies will establish a joint venture tentatively named 'GlaSSEM' to secure competitiveness in core materials for glass substrates.
-The name 'GlaSSEM' combines Glass, Samsung, Sumitomo, Electronic, and Materials, reflecting the companies' ambition to lead the next-generation advanced glass material market for semiconductor packages based on their differentiated material and process technologies.
+Through this agreement, the two companies will establish a joint venture tentatively named “GlaSSEM” to secure competitiveness in core materials for glass substrates.
+The name “GlaSSEM” stands for Glass, Samsung, Sumitomo, Electronic, and Materials, reflecting the vision to lead the next-generation advanced glass material market for semiconductor packages by leveraging both companies’ differentiated materials and process technologies.

-The total investment from both companies will amount to approximately 480 billion won, with Samsung Electro-Mechanics holding a 66% stake and Dongwoo Fine-Chem holding 34%.
-The joint venture's headquarters and production base will be located within Dongwoo Fine-Chem’s Pyeongtaek plant in Gyeonggi Province.
-After signing this definitive agreement, the companies plan to complete all necessary procedures and finalize the establishment of the joint venture within the year.
+The total investment in the joint venture amounts to approximately KRW 480 billion, with Samsung Electro-Mechanics holding a 66% stake and Dongwoo Fine-Chem holding 34%.
+The headquarters and manufacturing base of the JV will be located within Dongwoo Fine-Chem’s Pyeongtaek plant in Gyeonggi Province.
+Both companies plan to complete all necessary procedures and formally establish the joint venture within this year following the signing of the definitive agreement.

 Samsung Electro-Mechanics Glass Substrate.
 Samsung Electro-Mechanics.